Elliott says view on Samsung not diminished despite Note 7 issues

-Oct 12 (Reuters) - Two affiliates of activist hedge fund Elliott Management said its view on Samsung Electronics Co had not diminished, despite the company ditching its flagship Galaxy Note 7 smartphone.
+(Reuters) - Two affiliates of activist hedge fund Elliott Management said its view on Samsung Electronics Co (005930.KS) had not diminished, despite the company ditching its flagship Galaxy Note 7 smartphone.

 Elliott Management, which owns 0.62 percent of Samsung Electronics, had submitted unsolicited proposals for a radical corporate makeover at the world's biggest smartphone maker earlier this month.